 - If you need to feed concentrates, feed little and often – their stomach is similar to the size of a rugby ball and cannot cope with large amounts in one go.
 Plan several smaller feeds throughout the day rather than just one.

 - Feed only good quality foodstuff – check for any mould or spores.
-Storing the food in rodent-proof and weatherproof bins to keep the food fresh.
+Store the food in rodent-proof and weatherproof bins to keep it fresh.

 - Make any changes to their diet gradually and prevent potential problems such as colic by allowing the microbes in the digestive system to become accustomed to the change.